Thematic Literature Review - How to write one without getting into a mess!

 But, before we get into that, if you're reading this blogpost, you're probably doing a thematic literature review right now.

-If so, you're going to find my step-by-step PDF guide useful.
+If so, you're going to find my free PDF guide useful.
 Once you start using it, you’ll feel way more in control of your literature review than you do now!

 Click here to learn more.